Last updated on December 30, 2025

 Question 1

-An online shopping platform is hosted on an Auto Scaling group of Spot EC2 instances and uses Amazon Aurora PostgreSQL as its database.
-There is a requirement to optimize your database workloads in your cluster where you have to direct the production traffic to your high-capacity instances and point the reporting queries sent by your internal staff to the low-capacity instances.
+An online shopping platform is hosted on an Auto Scaling group of Amazon EC2 Spot instances and utilizes Amazon Aurora PostgreSQL as its database.
+It is required to optimize database workloads in the cluster by directing the production traffic to high-capacity instances and routing the reporting queries from the internal staff to the low-capacity instances.

-Which is the most suitable configuration for your application as well as your Aurora database cluster to achieve this requirement?
+Which is the most suitable configuration for the application as well as the Aurora database cluster to achieve this requirement?

 - Configure your application to use the reader endpoint for both production traffic and reporting queries, which will enable your Aurora database to automatically perform load-balancing among all the Aurora Replicas.